Reminerva/bucket-cinema-api/ReadMe.md

     Your API should now be running and accessible at `http://localhost:8081` (or the port you specified in `SERVER_PORT`).
 To stop all services, run `docker compose down`.

+### Initial Data (Seeder)

+To facilitate testing and development, this application comes equipped with a **data seeder** that automatically populates the database with initial data when the application first starts (or when `spring.jpa.hibernate.ddl-auto=update` detects schema changes and performs initialization).

+This means you **do not need to perform POST requests** to create basic data (such as users, theaters, etc.) if you only want to try GET requests on existing endpoints.
+Simply run the application, and the initial data will be available.

+Here are some important initial data details: To get authenticated as an admin, customer, employee, or cashier user, you can use the following credentials:
+* **Admin User**: `admin@flix.com` / `password` (to obtain admin token)
+* **Customer User**: `budi@example.com` / `password` (to obtain customer token)
+* **Employee User**: `empName1@flix.com` / `password` (to obtain employee token)
+* **Cashier User**: `empName5@flix.com` / `password` (to obtain cashier token)

+### Postman Collection

+To facilitate testing and interaction with the API, you can import the provided Postman collection.

+* **File Location:** `postman_collection/PostmanCollection.postman_collection.json`
+* **How to Import:**
+    1. Open your Postman application.
+    2. Click the **"Import"** button in the top left corner.
+    3. Select the **"File"** tab and click **"Upload Files"**.
+    4. Navigate to your project directory and select the `PostmanCollection.postman_collection.json` file inside the `postman_collection` folder.
+    5. Follow the instructions to complete the import process.

+This collection contains example requests for various API endpoints, including authentication endpoints, which will be very helpful in understanding how the API works and performing tests.
+Be sure to update Postman environment variables (such as `baseUrl` and tokens if necessary) to match your environment.

 ## 2. API Endpoints